• Skip to main content

 • In a cold, deep dish electric skillet, pour 1 cup of the pasta sauce into the pan and spread evenly.

-• Add a single layer of noodles to the skillet, cutting them to size in order to fit properly.
+• Drain and shake off any excess water from the noodles before you use them.
+Add a single layer of noodles to the skillet, cutting them to size in order to fit properly.

 • Top with half of the ricotta mixture, spreading it evenly with a spatula.
 It doesn’t have to be perfect.